RonnieGurr/Conditional-Rendering-React/README.md

     1: The parent component calls the child component passing a prop called dataType.
     2: the child component is a React class meaning we can use state, in the constructor method we use this.state = {} to set a loading equal to true
-    3: Once the component has rendered it will call componentDidMount(), fetch the data then update the state of the component.
+    3: Once the component has rendered it will call componentDidMount(), this will fetch the data then update the state using this.setState(), when it calls this we update loading to be false and saves response into data
-    4: Because the state has changed it will re-run the render method.
+    4: Because the state has changed it will re-run the render method and re-run the if statements and now as the loading state is false it and data has been set it will render the data and not the loading screen.